 We’re pleased to announce a new partnership with The American Schools of Oriental Research (ASOR), an academic organization dedicated to the study and preservation of the culture and history of the Near East.
 Committed to “initiating, encouraging and supporting research into the culture of the Near East . . . and helping the public to understand the findings of that research,” ASOR plays a crucial role among academics working in the fields of archaeology and biblical and Near Eastern studies, as well as those outside the academy wishing to learn from their research.

 For several decades, ASOR has published three academic journals, as well as a newsletter and monograph series.
-We recently listed several volumes of their journals on Pre-Pub.
-If you’re interested in biblical studies and archaeology, you’ll want these resources.

 A must-have for Near Eastern studies